 Conclusion

-This how-to guide has covered all steps required to run an Ubuntu Virtual Machine on macOS m1/m2 ARM architecture using UTM Virtualization.
+This how-to guide has covered all the steps required to run an Ubuntu Virtual Machine on macOS m1/m2 ARM architecture using UTM Virtualization.
 My experiment used a MacBook Pro M2, with 16GB Memory and 512GB SSD.
 The Ubuntu VM performance is excellent.
 Good luck with your new Virtual Machine development environment!